thefrontside/bigtest/website/docs/interactors/2-built-in-dom.md

 import { Button, TextField } from 'bigtest';
 ```

-Follow the links to the API documentation above for how to use each of these interactors to test your app.
+Follow the links above for how to use each of these interactors to test your app.

 If your app has unique interfaces that are not covered by these built-in tools, you are encouraged to [write your own interactors](/docs/interactors/write-your-own).